|MP 8.01.14||Brachytherapy for Clinically Localized Prostate Cancer Using Permanently Implanted Seeds|

 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

-Brachytherapy is a procedure in which a radioactive source (e.g., radioisotope "seeds") is used to treat localized prostate cancer.
+Brachytherapy is a procedure in which a radioactive source (eg, radioisotope "seeds") is used to treat localized prostate cancer.
 With brachytherapy, the radiation penetrates only short distances; this procedure is intended to deliver tumoricidal radioactivity directly to the tumor and improve local control, while sparing surrounding normal tissue.
 Local tumor control has been reported to be associated with lower distant metastasis rates and improved patient survival.
 Seeds can be permanently or temporarily implanted.
-Permanent (low-dose rate, LDR) brachytherapy is generally used for those with low-risk disease; temporary (high-dose rate, HDR) brachytherapy is typically reserved for intermediate- or high-risk patients.
+Permanent (LDR) brachytherapy is generally used for those with low-risk disease; temporary (high-dose rate [HDR]) brachytherapy is typically reserved for intermediate- or high-risk patients.
 This policy only reviews permanent LDR brachytherapy in prostate cancer.

-The proposed biologic advantages of brachytherapy compared to external-beam radiation therapy (EBRT) are related to the dose delivered to the target and the dose-delivery rate.
-The dose rate of brachytherapy sources is generally in the range of 40-60 centigray per hour, whereas conventional fractionated EBRT dose rates exceed 200 centigray per minute.
+The proposed biologic advantages of brachytherapy compared with external beam radiotherapy (EBRT) are related to the dose delivered to the target and the dose-delivery rate.
+The dose rate of brachytherapy sources is generally in the range of 40 to 60 cGy/h, whereas conventional fractionated EBRT dose rates exceed 200 cGy/min.
 Enhanced normal tissue repair occurs at the LDRs.
 Repair of tumor cells does not occur as quickly, and these cells continue to die during continued exposure.
 Thus, from a radiobiologic perspective, LDRs cause ongoing tumor destruction in the setting of normal tissue repair.
-In addition, brachytherapy is performed as a single procedure in the outpatient setting, which may represent a patient preference issue compared to the multiple sessions required to deliver EBRT.
-The total doses of radiation therapy that can be delivered may also vary between EBRT and brachytherapy, especially with newer forms of EBRT such as 3-dimensional-conformal radiation therapy (3D-CRT) and intensity-modulated radiation therapy (IMRT).
+In addition, brachytherapy is performed as a single procedure in the outpatient setting, which may represent a patient preference issue compared with the multiple sessions required to deliver EBRT.
+The total doses of radiotherapy (RT) that can be delivered may also vary between EBRT and brachytherapy, especially with newer forms of EBRT such as 3-dimensional conformal radiotherapy (3D-CRT) and intensity-modulated radiotherapy (IMRT).

 Studies of permanent brachytherapy have generally used either iodine-125 or palladium-103.
 Use of cesium-131 is also being studied.
 Use of iodine-125 requires more seeds, thus reducing dosimetric dependence on any single seed.
-Post-implant dosimetric assessment should be performed to ensure the quality of the implant and optimal source placement, i.e., the targeted tumor areas receive the predetermined radiation dosages while nearby structures and tissue are preserved.
+Postimplant dosimetric assessment should be performed to ensure the quality of the implant and optimal source placement, ie, targeted tumor areas receive the predetermined radiation dosages while nearby structures and tissue are preserved.

-Permanent brachytherapy may be used alone as monotherapy or may be combined with EBRT (together known as combined modality therapy – CMT) as a way to boost the dose of radiation therapy delivered to the tumor.
+Permanent brachytherapy may be used alone as monotherapy or may be combined with EBRT (together known as combined modality therapy [CMT]) as a way to boost the dose of RT delivered to the tumor.
 Again, CMT can be performed with permanent or temporary brachytherapy.
 The brachytherapy boost is typically done 2 to 6 weeks after completion of EBRT, although the sequence can vary.

 Focal or subtotal prostate brachytherapy is a form of more localized, organ-preserving therapy for small localized prostate cancers.
 With this approach, brachytherapy “seeds” are placed only in the areas where the tumor has been identified rather than throughout the whole prostate gland.
 This is done in an effort to reduce the occurrence of adverse events that may be associated with brachytherapy, including urinary, bowel, and sexual dysfunction.